Social Research Centre

 What information is collected?

-How did you get my phone number?
+How did you get my contact details?

 Will my services or payments be impacted by the survey?